-Seeing happy friends and families on social media can be hard.
+Seeing happy, festive, friends, and families on social media can be hard.
 Depression can cause us to isolate ourselves.
-We feel frustrated that our illness stops us from seeing people or doing things.
+We might feel frustrated that our illness stops us from seeing people or doing things.
 It can be lonely and worsen our mood.

 We worry about missing out on things, but we don’t feel able to do the things we worry about missing out on.
 So, we get stuck.

-We could try limiting our time on social media.
-We could stick on our favourite film and hug our pets, whilst sitting in a blanket fort instead.
-We could try upping our self-care game, rather than scrolling through pictures of other people’s carefully curated lives.
+Limiting our time on social media might be helpful.
+Sticking on our favourite film and hugging our pets, whilst sitting in a blanket fort can be much more fun than endless scrolling.
+We could try upping our self-care game, too.

 Some of us might not have a family.
-We might not have friends who we are able to join in with.
+We might not have friends who we are able to join over the festive season.
 It can be incredibly lonely, and hard to cope with.

 If we want to be around people, we could offer to volunteer at somewhere like our local homeless shelter.
 Or we could find out about the events in our community and head down there.
 The Jo Cox Foundation supports communities to run a ‘Great Get Together‘ during the month of December so it’s always worth checking to see if there is an event planned in our area (or we could plan one of our own!).
 Most communities will have some form of meal, whether it be at a church or a community centre.
 Supermarket boards often have these events advertised on them.
 We could also find a local group on Facebook and ask what events people know of.
 We never have to suffer on alone if we want to be around people.